SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 if it is declared appropriately.
 For example, the range function above can be rewritten to take a tuple of two ``Int`` values:

 ..
-QUESTION: Is my use of ‘any’ technically correct here?
+QUESTION: Is my use of “any” technically correct here?
    Is there some type that cannot be passed to a function?

 .. testcode:: functionParameters